ZettelGeist/zettelgeist/docs/tutorial.md

 comment: This is a famous first line and my teacher says that we should analyze it carefully."
 ```

 - You just set up a new "comment:" field that can be searched separately if you want.
-Not necessary (as above) but it does allow you to separate, let's say, the quotes you take from the source (in "note:") and your ideas (in "comment:").
-Up to you, but just in case you like it, it's that easy.
+This is not necessary (as above) but it does allow you to separate, let's say, the quotes you take from the source (in "note:") and your ideas (in "comment:").
+It's up to you, but just in case you like it, it's that easy to add more fields (per the "Note Format" page).

 - Now, let's do something else that is key to research.
 Add "tags" to the note.
 This is another traditional part of any notecard system.
 It allows you to mark each note as being relevant to a theme or a keyword or a part of your paper (Intro, Body 1, Body 2, Conclusion, etc.).
 Adding tags is also really easy with the ZettelGeist method.

-- Continue with the GDoc.
-(See?
+- Continue with the existing GDoc.

+  - (See?
 Making new "cards" just means editing and then re-saving your existing card in .txt format with a new name -- done automatically in GDocs.
 But the process is essentially the same for Word or whatever editor you are using -- just give each new "save as" a different number: Gatsby-Note-01.txt, Gatsby-Note-02.txt, Gatsby-Note-03.txt, etc. The original just gets reused over and over as you save every new version to your "stack.")

 - Add a new line under the "comment:" line.